getnikola/nikola-site/stories/creating-a-custom-page.rst

 Also, minor things like styling titles, subtitles, making the 1st word in the section smallcaps, and so on, but hey, this is just CSS tweaking, we could do this forever.

-So, here is our second attempt at a "book-like" template:
+So, here is our second attempt at a "book-like" template with comments about all the above:

 .. listing:: book2.tmpl html+mako